cbschaff/nlimb/README.md

-# Jointly Learning to Contruct and Control Agents using Reinforcement Learning
+# Jointly Learning to Construct and Control Agents using Reinforcement Learning

 This code accompanies the paper *Jointly Learning to Construct and Control Agents using Reinforcement Learning*.